-Should an emergency or serious situation occur, the person or witness should call Campus Police at 8911 from a campus phone or 254-299-8911 from a cell phone.
+• Should an emergency or serious situation occur, the person or witness should call Campus Police at 8911 from a campus phone or 254-299-8911 from a cell phone.

-- MCC dispatch or the officer on duty will take the call and will send Campus Police officers to verify the hazard or danger and notify the Director of Public Safety/Chief of Police as well as Waco Police Department and/or our local EMS if needed. - The officer on scene will offer assistance or direct evacuation of the building(s), if needed. - The Director of Public Safety/Chief of Police will notify and inform the President of the situation. - As soon as the Director of Public Safety/Chief of Police or President has confirmed that a significant emergency or dangerous situation exists, the President (or designee), upon consultation with the Director of Public Safety/Chief of Police, will determine a course of action and authorize any messages or warnings that should be released and determine to whom these warnings should be distributed. - The entire campus community will be notified if a large segment of the campus community may be affected by or have the potential to be affected by the threat. - The President (or designee) will then notify the Director of Marketing & Communications, Vice Presidents, and Emergency Manager. - The Director of Marketing & Communications will initiate the process by sending warnings or notifications campus wide or to select groups as appropriate to the situation.
-Information will be sent over MCC MyAlert, audio messaging, by phone via InformaCast, and broadcast emails to students and employees.
-The message may also be posted on the MCC homepage and Facebook, and media outlets will be notified if it is appropriate to the situation. - The Emergency Manager will inform the Campus-CERT team members of the warning and coordinate assistance in notification and/or evacuation.
+- MCC dispatch or the officer on duty will take the call and will send Campus Police officers to verify the hazard or danger and notify the Director of Public Safety/Chief of Police as well as Waco Police Department and/or our local EMS if needed. - The officer on scene will offer assistance or direct evacuation of the building(s), if needed. - The Director of Public Safety/Chief of Police will notify and inform the President of the situation. - As soon as the Director of Public Safety/Chief of Police or President has confirmed that a significant emergency or dangerous situation exists, the President (or designee), upon consultation with the Director of Public Safety/Chief of Police and the Director of Emergency/Risk Management, will determine a course of action and authorize any messages or warnings that should be released and determine to whom these warnings should be distributed. - The entire campus community will be notified if a large segment of the campus community may be affected by or have the potential to be affected by the threat. - The President (or designee) will then notify the Director of Marketing & Communications, Vice Presidents. - The Director of Emergency/Risk Management (or designee) will initiate the process by sending warnings or notifications campus wide or to select groups as appropriate to the situation.
+Information will be sent over MCC MyAlert, audio messaging, by phone to selected phones via InformaCast, and broadcast emails to students and employees.
+The message may also be posted on the MCC homepage and Facebook, and media outlets will be notified if it is appropriate to the situation. - The Director of Emergency/Risk Management will inform the Campus-CERT team members of the warning and coordinate assistance in notification and/or evacuation.

-A warning may not be issued for a confirmed emergency or

-dangerous situation if doing so will compromise any effort to mitigate the emergency.
-The decision to withhold issuing a warning will be determined through consultation with the Director of Public Safety/Chief of Police and President (or designee)."
+A warning may not be issued for a confirmed emergency or dangerous situation if doing so will compromise any effort to mitigate the emergency.
+The decision to withhold issuing a warning will be determined through consultation with the Director of Public Safety/Chief of Police the Director of Emergency/Risk Management and President (or designee)."
 See Policy E-XXVIII-b, Emergency Response Plan.